Mig-uel/angular-complete-guide/README.md

 Signals are a great way to write more efficient code and avoid the overhead of change detection.
 They allow you to manage state and notify Angular about changes without using `zone.js` and the change detection mechanism.

+## Working with RxJS (Observables)

+RxJS is a library for reactive programming using Observables.
+It allows you to work with asynchronous data streams and provides a powerful way to handle events, HTTP requests, and more.

+- What are Observables?
+- Creating and using Observables
+- Observables Operators
+- Observables vs Signals

 ## Angular Learned Checklist

 ### Components and Templates